luigivezzoso/luigivezzoso.github.io/_posts/2023-06-11-htb-soccer-walkthrough.md

 BOOM!!!

-we can uload a webshekk
+we can now uload a webshell

+{% highlight shell %}

 xabaras@helix:~/workdir/ctf/htb/soccer.htb$ nc -nvlp 8000
 Listening on 0.0.0.0 8000